 The shares are sold, and the lender pockets the proceeds.
 Now the short seller is responsible for returning the shares to the brokerage firm.

 All that changes is who the short-seller is returning the shares to.
 We talk about short selling in our trade room.
 Make sure to check us out.

-How to Borrow a Stock With 4 Steps to Short Sell
+How to Borrow a Stock With Four Steps to Short Sell

 - Contact your broker.
 You need to see if they have shares of the stock you want to bet against.
-Your broker will then find an investor who owns the shares and is willing to loan them to the brokerage firm.
-With, of course, a fee for the so-called “renting” of their shares.
+Your broker will then find an investor who owns the shares and is willing to loan them to the brokerage firm, with a fee for the so-called “renting” of their shares.
 Unfortunately for you, you’ll have to foot this bill.

 - Immediately sell the shares you borrow on the market.
 At this point, you will have cash in your pocket due to the sale.

 - Wait.
 Wait for the stock price to plummet and then repurchase the shares at the new, cheaper price.

 - You return what you borrowed.
 The shares return to the brokerage you borrowed them from, and you pocket the difference.

 A Real Life Example of How to Borrow a Stock

 Say company CAR; an automobile parts manufacturer is trading for $40 a share; way too high in your opinion.
 Plus bad news is circulating that a faulty sensor was the cause of fatal crashes on the highway.

 You sense an opportunity here and contact your broker.
 Luckily, you have a great broker, and they can immediately find 100 shares from another investor and lets you borrow them.
 You quickly sell the shares and pocket the $4,000 from the sale.